Kevincnzuk/live-ev-bus-akl/README.md

 ![Key](images/keys.png)

-5. Click `Show` and copy the `Primary Key` of the keys to the app's `Setting`, where an input field requires you to enter an `Primary Key`.
-You may also copy the `Secondary Key` in but is is optional.
+5. Click `Show` and copy the `Primary Key` of the keys to the app's `Setting`, where an input field requires you to enter a `Primary Key`.
+You may also copy the `Secondary Key` in but it is optional.
-6. Click `Save` on the top right, return to main page.
+6. Click `Save` on the top right, and return to the main page.
 Swipe down to refresh.

 ### Ready to use